trofi/trofi.github.io.gen/posts/295-ssh-over-https.md

 ## Background

-Why would I need it?
+Why do I need it?

-I planned to spend 1-2 days in the hospital.
-But now I am stuck here for the past two weeks and would like to tinker on small stuff remotely.
-The hospital has free Wi-fi.
+I planned to spend 1-2 days in the hospital and did not plan to use the laptop.But now I am stuck here for the past two weeks and would like to tinker on small stuff remotely.
+The hospital has free Wi-fi access.

 The caveat is that hospital blocks most connection types.
 It allows you only to do `HTTP` (`TCP` port `80`) and `HTTPS` (`TCP` port `443`)